petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/adding-a-relationship-between-the-object-definitions.md

 # Adding a Relationship Between the Object Definitions

-Delectable Bonsai needs the ability to relate an application to multiple evaluations and each evaluation to only one application.
-In Liferay, this involves adding a one-to-many relationship in the Distributor Application object.
+Delectable Bonsai must relate an application to multiple evaluations.
+This involves adding a one-to-many relationship in the Distributor Application object.

 1. Begin editing the Distributor Application object.